-- A. The school psychology program should include supervised practica prior to internship that includes the following: - 1. completion of practica, for academic credit that are distinct from, precede, and prepare students for the school psychology internship; - 2. specific, required activities and systematic evaluation of skills that are consistent with goals of the program; - 3. emphasize human diversity, and are completed in settings relevant to program objectives for development of practice competencies; - 4. direct oversight by the program to ensure appropriateness of the placement, activities, supervision, and collaboration with the placement sites and practicum supervisors; and
+A. The school psychology program should include supervised practica prior to internship that includes the following:

+1. completion of practica, for academic credit that are distinct from, precede, and prepare students for the school psychology internship;

+2. specific, required activities and systematic evaluation of skills that are consistent with goals of the program;

+3. emphasize human diversity, and are completed in settings relevant to program objectives for development of practice competencies;

-5. close supervision of students by program faculty and qualified practicum supervisors, including appropriate performance-based evaluation, to insure that students are developing professional work characteristics and designated competencies.
+4. direct oversight by the program to ensure appropriateness of the placement, activities, supervision, and collaboration with the placement sites and practicum supervisors; and 5. close supervision of students by program faculty and qualified practicum supervisors, including appropriate performance-based evaluation, to ensure that students are developing professional work characteristics and designated competencies.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners of Psychologists, LR 41:2623 (December 2015).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners of Psychologists, LR 41:2623 (December 2015), amended by the Department of Health, Board of Examiners of Psychologists LR 49:667 (April 2023), repromulgated LR 49:874 (May 2023).